On a class of thin obstacle-type problems for the bi-Laplacian operator: Almgren's frequency formula

 Observe that $H(r) = 0$ implies that $(u, v) \equiv 0$ on $S_r^+$.
 Then $d(r) = 0$ and therefore, recalling that $D_0$ is nonnegative, we must also have that $D_0(r) = 0$.
 In particular, since $u$ and $v$ vanish on $S_r^+$, we can conclude that $u, v \equiv 0$ in $B_r^+$.
 By classical unique continuation for elliptic operators with smooth coefficients (see, for example, Theorem 3 in \cite{MR1159832}) we obtain that $(u, v) \equiv 0$ in $B_{r_0}^+ \cap \{ y > \tau \}$ for all $\tau > 0$.
 Letting $\tau \to 0^+$ leads to a contradiction.

-\textbf{Step 2:} To complete the proof, it is enough to show that every $r < r_0$ is a Lebesgue point for $d$.
-To this end, observe that by \Cref{improved-reg}, for every $b \in (-1, 1)$ there exists $\alpha > 0$ such that $uu_{\nu} + vv_{\nu} \in C^{0, \alpha}(B_{r_0}^+)$; in order to simplify the notation, for the remainder of the proof we use $w$ to denote this function.
-Observe that, by a change of variables,
+\textbf{Step 2:} To complete the proof, it is enough to show that every $r < r_0$ is a Lebesgue point for $d$ and $H$.
+We establish the result for $d$.
+The argument for $H$ is analogous and involves simpler computations, so we omit the details.
+To this end, let $\nu = X/|X|$ and observe that by \Cref{improved-reg}, for $b \le 0$ there exists $\alpha > 0$ such that $uu_{\nu} + vv_{\nu} \in C^{0, \alpha}(B_{r_0}^+ \cup B_{r_0}')$; in order to simplify the notation, here we use $w$ to denote this function.
+Note also that, by a change of variables,

 In turn, for every $r_1, r_2 \in (0, r_0)$ we have that